KageKaz/shupedia/content/Politics/Legislative Branch.md

+---
+aliases:
+  - legislatures
+  - legislators
+---
-The [[Legislative Branch]] is the law-making branch of the government.
+The [[legislative branch]] is the law-making branch of the government.